 How Much Does Painleave Premium Cost?

 At this point, Painleave is only offered as a free service.
 In the future, a premium option will be available for a monthly subscription with advanced features.

 According to the website, some of Painleave’s premium features will include the following:

-- Tools to Better Understand What Triggers Pain: More advanced reporting and analytics to make it easier to visualize when your pain comes so that you can better understand why.
+Tools to Better Understand What Triggers Pain: More advanced reporting and analytics to make it easier to visualize when your pain comes so that you can better understand why.

-- Built in Tracking Reminders: Daily reminders will help you remember to track your pain.
+Built-in Tracking Reminders: Daily reminders will help you remember to track your pain.

-- Greater Prescription Details: Premium features will allow for the recording of more in-depth information about your daily medications.
+Greater Prescription Details: Premium features will allow for the recording of more in-depth information about your daily medications.

-- Track Doctor Suggestions More Easily: By tracking your doctor’s suggestions, premium Painleave will make it easier for you to see if they are making a difference in your health or not.
+Track Doctor Suggestions More Easily: By tracking your doctor’s suggestions, premium Painleave will make it easier for you to see if they are making a difference in your health or not.

-- Customized Wellness Reports: These premium reports will be specifically designed to be useful for doctors, ensuring your treatment decisions are well informed.
+Customized Wellness Reports: These premium reports will be specifically designed to be useful for doctors, ensuring your treatment decisions are well informed.

-- Control Your Medical Data: While a standard account lets you export your data, Painleave premium will allow you to access more detailed reports than before.
+Control Your Medical Data: While a standard account lets you export your data, Painleave premium will allow you to access more detailed reports than before.

-- Manage the Family Medical History: By tracking the health history of more than one person, premium will make it easier to see overall trends in your family’s health.
+Manage the Family Medical History: By tracking the health history of more than one person, premium will make it easier to see overall trends in your family’s health.

 What Can We Learn from User Opinions for Painleave?

-Initial reports from users about the usefulness and functionality of Painleave have been positive.
-An online review by the Ness, a health and chronic pain blogger, revealed that she was impressed with the features available in the free version, and she praised its user-friendly interface and simple way to track pain symptoms on a scale of 1 to 10.
+Another reviewer on a now-defunct chronic pain blog revealed that she was impressed with the features available in the free version, and she praised its user-friendly interface and simple way to track pain symptoms on a scale of 1 to 10.

-Ness also mentioned that it was encouraging to see the changes in her symptoms over time, as it offered proof that they were slowly improving, despite dealing with daily difficulties.
+This blogger also mentioned that it was encouraging to see the changes in her symptoms over time, as it offered proof that they were slowly improving, despite dealing with daily difficulties.

 Both personal blog reviewers found the super-simple design of Painleave to be a benefit, as they noted that navigating through multiple menus to record information is the last thing that someone in pain wants to do.

 Similar apps to Painleave already exist for mobile devices.
-Manage My Pain is available in the App Store and Google Play, and it comes in both a Lite and $3.99 version.
+Manage My Pain is available in the App Store and Google Play, and it comes in both a Lite and a $3.99 version.

 This app also provides a detailed way to track chronic pain, though only ten records can be viewed at a time with the free version.
 Likewise, the free PainDiary makes tracking pain easy and intuitive by allowing users to pinpoint where they feel pain on an animated body.